A Gradual Moment

-This is the space in which an installation of new work will be presented in September 2020.
-At the beginning of this project exactly what that installation will be is unknown but the space feels full of possibility.
+At the beginning of this project exactly what the installation will be is unknown but the space feels full of possibility.

 I had the privilege of spending a day with Peter David – ceramic conservator and extraordinary mine of knowledge when it comes to porcelain – at the Glynn Vivian.
 He talked to me about the different collections they have housed there – the porcelains, the porcelain factories, the makers and the significance of various pieces.
 We looked at the porcelain out on display but also the porcelain they have stored in the vault – exciting, I’ve never been in a museum vault before!